 Foreclosure can be very stressful but it can be avoided.
-It also varies per state and normally lenders would try to work with borrowers to help them caught up with payment and in the end avoiding foreclosure.
+It also varies by state and normally lenders will try to work with borrowers to help them catch up with payment and in the end avoid foreclosure.

 Understanding the foreclosure process in Texas and how it works will equip you with the knowledge to make sure you navigate it well and come out the other end well.

 There are a few stages that are important to any foreclosure process and it works differently in different states around the country.